Green-Software-Foundation/if-unofficial-plugins/src/lib/teads-curve/README.md

 ### Plugin config

-- `thermal-design-power`: the TDp of the processor
+- `cpu/thermal-design-power`: the TDp of the processor
 - `interpolation`: the interpolation method to apply to the TDP data

 ### Inputs

-- `cpu-util`: percentage CPU utilization for the input
+- `cpu/utilization`: percentage CPU utilization for the input

 ## Returns

-- `energy-cpu`: The energy used by the CPU, in kWh
+- `cpu/energy`: The energy used by the CPU, in kWh

 > **Note** If `vcpus-allocated` and `vcpus-total` are available, these data will be used to scale the CPU energy usage.
 If they are not present, we assume the entire processor is being used.
 For example, if only 1 out of 64 available vCPUS are allocated, we scale the processor TDP by 1/64.